nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <a name="showtimetable"></a>
 #### Show timetable: `show`
 Show the timetable for a certain day or the whole week.
+Day inputs are in three letter abbreviations eg mon, tue, wed.
+Today can also be a day input to show the timetable for today.
 ```
 Format: show {DAY(optional)}
 ```
 Example of usage:
 * `show`
 * `show mon`
+* `show today`

 <br/><br/>
 <a name="addtimeslot"></a>